HyperAgents/hmas/.acimov/profile_check/README.md

 ## Best practices test

-A test meant to check whether the test subject matches the Best Practices if the project or not.
+A test meant to check whether the test subject matches the Best Practices of the project or not.
+There are different test cases documented there.

+### Term referencing test

+A test case from the Best Practices tests checking if each term of the test subject is referneced to a module through a rdfs:isDefinedBy property.

+### Domain and range referencing test

+A test case from the Best Practices tests checking if all the ranges and domains from the test subject point to terms that are defined in the vocabulary.

+### Terms differenciation test

+A test case from the Best Practices tests checking if all the terms are different enough from each other according to the Levenshtein distance metric.

 # Errors